Photo by Innerbody Research

 At almost $40 for a one-time purchase and $32 for a subscription, Double Wood doesn't look like much of a budget pick at first glance, but its place as our cost winner begins to make sense as you look more closely.

-First, Double Wood contains 60 servings — twice as many as Toniiq, the runner-up in this category — so the up-front price is effectively spread across two months.
-Whereas one month of Toniiq costs around $21-$25, an equivalent supply of Double Wood is around $16-$20.
+First, Double Wood contains 60 servings — twice as many as Omre and Innerbody Labs — so the up-front price is effectively spread across two months.

-Third, Double Wood lets you realize further savings by buying in bulk.
+And second, Double Wood lets you realize further savings by buying in bulk.
 Depending on whether you purchase once or subscribe, a double-pack of its spermidine takes $5-$10 off each bottle, and a triple-pack takes off $10-$20.
+The same can’t be said about Neurogan, which is close to Double Wood in base price and identical in its per-bottle serving count.

 Winner: Neurogan Spermidine Gummies